 Attempting to improve on Beker's method, T. Donaldson proposes that the Pauline scholar should differentiate between Paul's "convictional core, theological explication and contingent hermeneutic."(13) According to this approach, methodologically one must assume that Paul has certain basic convictions that remain the unchanging foundation of everything that he writes.
 Basic convictions are self-evident truths to the one who holds them and require no demonstration (38).
 These convictions are linked together in "a convictional pattern or system," which Donaldson, borrowing from structuralism, calls Paul's "semantic universe" (39).
 The center of this convictional system relates to traditional Jewish apocalyptic expectation, modified by the belief that the expected triumph of God has been inaugurated in the cross and resurrection of Jesus" (37).
 Again, making use of structuralistic terminology, Donaldson calls Paul's convictional core the "deep structure" of his letters (38).
 On the other extreme stands Paul's statements in his letters designed to address a contingent situation in one or more of his churches; such statements serve a rhetorical function and may not reflect Paul's convictional core at all.
 There is, however, a third structural level to be noted in Paul's letters, situated between the convictional core and the rhetorical surface.
 Between the two extremes is Paul's "developing and unfinished body of theological explication" (38).
 Donaldson distinguishes between convictions and ideas; unlike the former, which are taken to be self-evident, the latter are propositions that are dependent upon demonstration for their validity.
 In other words, basic convictions are distinguished from the pattern of thought built upon those basic convictions as their premises.
 He explains, "What we were accustomed to call Paul's theology, then, is to be seen as a dynamic process taking place in the space between his structured set of convictions on the one hand, and his contextual ministry on the other" (43).
 As a theologian, Paul attempts to draw out the implications of his basic convictions; this was an on-going process and should not be mistaken for his unchanging convictional core.
 According to this approach, it is possible that different convictions could lead to contradictory theological statements.
 It would seem that Donaldson's proposal allows the interpreter of Paul's letter too much freedom to discard what Paul writes are merely rhetorical or merely tentative and unfinished theological explication of the convictional core.
 Moreover, such a tripartite distinction among Paul's propositions in his letters allows for the possibility of rejecting the arguments put forward by Paul as not the true reason for holding a particular view.
 Donaldson claims that sometimes Paul uses tortured and therefore unconvincing logic in defense of a conviction.
 This could (and does) further lead to discarding the argument altogether and looking only to the conviction as what Paul really believes.
 For example, as E. P. Sanders holds, Paul's statements about the Law not being the means of salvation could be taken to express the core conviction that Christ is the means of salvation, in which case, one should not take too seriously Paul's arguments for the failure of the Law.
 But, contrary to Donaldson, it is methodologically preferrable to take all of Paul's propositions as expressive of his theological views.

-As already indicated, related to Beker and Donaldson's methodology for the study of Paul's letters is the modern preoccupation with the Rhetorical Criticism of Paul's letters.
+As already indicated, related to Beker and Donaldson's methodology for the study of Paul's letters is the modern preoccupation with the Rhetorical Criticism as applied to Paul's letters.
 This methodology seeks to uncover the conventions of persuasion that Paul uses in his letters.
 The result is that what Paul wrote cannot be taken as a timeless statement of his dogmatic belief; rather Paul's rhetorical purposes must to taken into consideration.(14) This means that the possibility that Paul exaggerates, makes misleading statements and even misrepresents the views of his opponents must be taken into consideration.
 While there is certainly a place for understanding the rhetorical devices and conventions used in Paul's letter, one should not assume that Paul merely wrote in order to persuade his hearers / readers to adopt certain forms of behavior or attitudes.
 Rather one should assume that Paul wrote with integrity and, taking the context into consideration, one can isolate the theological views that come to expression in his letters.

 As a means of explaining alleged contradictory elements in Paul's writings, exegetes sometimes hypothesize that Paul's theological views evolved, so that his letters reflect different stages of that evolution.
 For example, some have explained the apparent discrepancies between Paul's teaching on the Law in Galatians and Romans by positing that between the time period represented by the two letters that Paul's views on the Law underwent change.(15) Similarly, L. Cerfaux argues that there was a threefold evolution in Paul's thought; he structures his exposition of Paul's theology on these three phases of Paul's theological development.(16) He writes, "A ces trois livres correspondent trois phases dans la théologie paulinienne.
 Le centre de gravité de la pensée déplace, passant de l'avenir eschatologique aux biens du salut déjà présents.
 A sa dernière phase, la pensée s'approfondit dans la contemplation de l'oeuvre du salut" (140).
 The most primitive message of Paul was purely eschatological, and is represented by the two letters to the Thessalonians.
 The second stage in Paul's theological development saw Paul's use of Greek philosophical concepts to deal with the wisdom-loving Corinthians and his polemic against his Judaizing opponents, as found in Galatians and Romans, which caused him to interpret the significance of Christ's death and resurrection and Christian salvation in new, unprecedented ways.
 Finally, in his prison letters, Paul progresses to speak of salvation purely as a present reality as a mystery now revealed.
 It must be pointed out, however, that Paul did not start writing letters (or at least his extant letters) until after his so-called first missionary journey, which would place it some fourteen years or so after his conversion.
 (Actually, for Cefaux, Paul's first letter was 1 Thessalonians, to be dated during his second missionary journey.)
 Thus, if there was any development in Paul's theology, it probably occurred long before he began writing letters.
 It seems improbable that Paul would be revising his theological views so long after his conversion and after years of preaching more a "primitive" message.
 In fact, Paul speaks about presenting his "gospel" before "those who seemed to be important' (hoi dokousin) in Jerusalem in order to receive their approval of what he had been preaching in Tarsus and then in Antioch (Gal 2:2-3); likely, his theological development was more or less complete at this point in his apostolic ministry.
 Therefore, the differences of content and emphasis in his letters should not be interpreted as signifying development in his theology, but are tied to the circumstances of his readers.
 For example, just because he speaks about Christ's return almost exclusively in 1 and 2 Thessalonians does not mean that Paul did not give the Thessalonians other teachings similar to those found in other of his letters; rather, what he did write in his Thessalonian correspondence is what they needed to hear at that time.
 (It should also be pointed out that, if his Letter to the Galatians is Paul's first extant letter, which is probable, then Cerfaux's hypothesis of a threefold theological development must be abandoned.)(17)